Hack4Impact-UMD/umd-website-redesign/README.md

 ### 4. Send a Slack message to the tech leads that you made a PR.

-# Best Practices to Use:
+# Features and Best Practices to Use:
 ### CSS Modules
 ###   - has local scope by default, which we like
 ###   - makes sure that style applies to only the component and nothing else